-- 7. Select the Layout and Style you prefer - 8.
-Click the Save as New Document button - 9.
-You may copy and paste document text, or click 'File Attachment' to upload them.
-As you go through the sections of the portfolio, please remove any instructions/pre-existing template text. - •Please copy and paste document text directly into the text box whenever possible instead of adding an attachment.
-This does not apply to documents in the Introduction section of the Portfolio template, or Volunteer Hour documentation! - When adding file attachments please title the attachment appropriately. - •If one document is being submitted as separate pages, please include page numbers in the document titles. - •Please be sure that all attachments are the correct direction (i.e. a paper shouldn't be upside down when attachment is opened). - 10.
-To submit your portfolio via LiveText to the Department of Education for review: select Send for Review, select My Institutions, type concordadmin, Enter, and Submit for Review.
+7. Select the Layout and Style you prefer

+8. Click the Save as New Document button

+- 9. You may copy and paste document text, or click 'File Attachment' to upload artifacts. - •Please copy and paste document text directly into the text box whenever possible instead of adding an attachment.
+This does not apply to documents in the Introduction section of the Portfolio template, or Volunteer Hour documentation! - •When adding file attachments please title the attachment appropriately. - If one document is being submitted as separate pages, please include page numbers in the document titles.

+•Please be sure that all attachments are the correct direction (i.e. a paper shouldn't be upside down when attachment is opened).

+10. To submit your portfolio via LiveText to the Department of Education for review: select Send for Review, select My Institutions, type concordadmin, Enter, and Submit for Review.